 · It was an athletic sprint of sorts!
 Nedra Brown, assistant athletic director and the Athletics department is proud to report that a first-ever “Priority Registration” event was held for student athletes in Fall 2017…and it was a huge success, with over 150 student athletes registered for the Winter and Spring semesters.
 Athletics is particularly grateful to the Counseling and Academic Affairs colleagues who assisted in this effort.

-· Modern Languages instructor Hagit Arieli-Chai is pleased to report that her presentation/lecture “Technology in the Hebrew Classroom: Incorporating Technology in the Classroom Using the Three Modes of Communication” was well-received at Mt.
-San Antonio College!
+· Modern Languages instructor Hagit Arieli-Chai is pleased to report that her presentation/lecture “Technology in the Hebrew Classroom: Incorporating Technology in the Classroom Using the Three Modes of Communication” was well-received at College of the Canyons!
 The goal of the lecture was to show how technology in a second language instruction allows students to reach global competency, and meet American Council of the Teaching of Language competency standards.

 · Santa Monica College is now an IRS-approved Volunteer Income Tax Assistance (VITA) Center!
 VITA site coordinator for SMC, Accounting Professor Cesar Rubio reports that we are now officially known as SMC VITA, and will be providing FREE tax return preparation services to eligible students, staff and community starting February 9 through April 7.
 For more details on days and hours of operation, please visit our website at www.smc.edu/business.